 Let’s look at the attire everyone is so scared of.
 When I was in my early 20s I was living on something like $500 a month or less in San Francisco.
 That is impossible now but it wasn’t really possible then either.
 I had no money for fancy clothes.
 The neon hat I had was a free giveaway from the liquor store, it had a cigarette brand sponsor.
 I used to smoke cigarettes back then.
 I used to go over to Larry’s house for coffee and talk about plans for the upcoming MAN year-round.
 At times I would take two packs of cigarettes (buy-one-get-one free quality you understand) and give one of the packs to Larry, who also was living on next to nothing as far as money goes.
 The shirt I had on in this picture was something you’d get out of a free pile somewhere outside of a thrift store, or for a dollar at a garage sale (they used to have those in the Mission, believe it or not).
 That was how we lived.
-If you had told me back then that people would be expected to wear elaborately hand made outfits that cost thousands of dollars to the burn I would not have believed you.
+If you had told me back then that people would be expected to wear elaborately hand made outfits that cost thousands of dollars to the burn I would not have believed you, now people wear all kind of stuff and buy their outfits in stores as sheepskintown.com.
 If I had any costume at all for Burningman back then, it was because I got it for free somehow.

 Let’s apply that to the ‘party goons’ in this picture.
 I was able to easily find those garments they’re wearing online.
 The neon green RAGE hats are $10, you can buy them online here.
 The shirts with garish slogans are also in the $10-$20 range.
 The point I’m getting to is that young people don’t have lots of excess money, and you’re going to see these sorts of fun and low-cost things being worn.
 The young kids don’t have $800 for a handmade steampunk top hat with hand distressed goggles sewn in, and the entire outfit that goes with it, do you understand?